OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 container replacement.
 Compose requires explicit values for `WEATHER_API_KEY`, `GOOGLE_API_KEY`, and `GOOGLE_STATICMAPS_MAPID`.

-### Docker MQTT broker
+### Container MQTT broker

 If either MQTT feature is enabled, the server needs a reachable MQTT broker.
 Configure `mqtt.weather.broker` and `mqtt.diagnostics.broker` independently; they
 may point to the same broker.

-For a simple local Docker broker, this repository includes an optional Compose override.
+For a simple local container broker, this repository includes an optional Compose override.
 See [MQTT Weather and Diagnostics](../docs/mqtt.md) for the broker command, matching server config, and security notes.

 The published OCI images are: